JoinColony/colonyJS/docs/_Docs_GetStarted.md

 ### colonyNetwork

-Using colonyJS in a local development environment will require a locally deployed version of the colonyNetwork smart contracts, so the first order of business will be pulling down the colonyNetwork repository.
+Using colonyJS in a local development environment will require a locally deployed version of the colonyNetwork smart contracts.

 In the working directory of your choice, clone the latest version of [colonyNetwork](https://github.com/JoinColony/colonyNetwork):